awonak/HagiwoModulove/README.md

 # Hagiwo/Modulove

-This is a collection of open source hardware and software files related to Modulove hardware remixes of Hagiwo modules.
-This repository contains original alternative firmwares for Modulove's [Sync LFO](https://modulove.io/synclfo/) and [A-RYTH-MATIK](https://modulove.io/arythmatik/).
+This is a collection of open source alternative firmwares for Modulove's [Sync LFO](https://modulove.io/synclfo/) and [A-RYTH-MATIK](https://modulove.io/arythmatik/).

 Documentation for each alt firmware is available at [https://awonak.github.io/HagiwoModulove/](https://awonak.github.io/HagiwoModulove/).
 This site also provides the ability to flash the firmware to your module directly from your web browser!
 No need to compile or upload from the Arduino IDE!